Public cloud spending and revenues to soar in 2020

 “The use of public cloud services offer CIOs two distinct advantages during the COVID-19 pandemic: cost scale with use and deferred spending,” says Nag.

-“CIOs can invest significantly less cash upfront by utilising cloud technology rather than scaling up on-premises data centre capacity or acquiring traditional licensed software.
+“CIOs can invest significantly less cash upfront by utilising cloud technology rather than scaling up on-premises data center capacity or acquiring traditional licensed software.

 “Any debate around the utility of public cloud has been put aside since the onset of COVID-19,” he says.